leesjensen/cs260-w2022/Unit4.md

 Select manuel features.
 Choose Babel, Linter, Vue 2.x, EsLint with error prevention only, lint on save, dedicated config files

+Walk through all of the file that are generated.

 **Package.json**
 It's node.js time!
 Explain how NPM uses this file. also package-lock.json, dependencies and such.